-- The USE of real property is subject to the provisions of Article 9: USE Provisions of this Ordinance.
+- The use of real property is subject to the provisions of Article 9: Use Provisions of this Ordinance.
 Where the provisions of this section conflict with those of Article 9, the provisions of Article 9 apply. - ii.
 Use categories are permitted as specified on Table 3.1.16. - iii.
 Use categories not identified on Table 3.1.16 are prohibited. - iv.
 All uses must comply with any use-specific standards applicable for each use in §9.2 Use Definitions & Limitations. - v.
 Uses permitted by Special Permit require additional DEVELOPMENT review in accordance with §15.2.1 Special Permits. - b.
-Use Limitations - i.
-Occupancy of a Carriage House Accessory BUILDING TYPE that is nonconforming to the required minimum side or rear SETBACKS by any permitted Residential PRINCIPAL USE is prohibited. - c.
 Adaptive Re-Use of Specific Buildings - i.
 The USE of any PRINCIPAL BUILDING constructed before the adoption date of this Ordinance for a nonresidential USE that is considered nonconforming in the Neighborhood Residence district, as established by permit records or other historical documents accepted by the BUILDING OFFICIAL, or any BUILDING USEd for municipal operations by the City of Somerville may be changed to any USE within the following PRINCIPAL USE categories in accordance with Table 3.1 (b): - a).
 Artisinal Production; - b).
 Arts Sales & Services; - c).
 Design Services; - d).
-Shared Workspace & Arts Education; - e).
-Consumer Goods; or - f).
+Shared Workspace & Arts Education; - $e). \quad Consumer \ Goods; \ or$ - f).
 Fresh Food Market or Grocery.